-The vaccinations will not work immediately, so it’s important to confirm with the Vet when you are ok to let your puppy socialise with other animals.
+The dog vaccinations will not work immediately, so it’s important to confirm with the Vet when you are ok to let your puppy socialise with other animals.
 They will then require a booster vaccination at 6 or 12 months of age.
-As your puppy get older, you must ensure you regularly keep up to date with annual injections as the initial immunity may fade and then leave them at risk.
+As your puppy gets older, you must ensure you regularly keep up to date with annual injections as the initial immunity may fade and then leave them at risk.
 Crofts Veterinary Practice recommends that yearly boosters are obtained to ensure immunisation is up to date.

 What Diseases do Dog Vaccinations Protect Against?

-Canine Parvovirus - a virus that can survive for long periods - it is usually fatal.
+- Canine Parvovirus - a virus that can survive for long periods - is usually fatal.

 Cat vaccinations are important to protect them from severe infectious diseases and passing anything to other animals in your area.
 Several dangerous diseases continue to infect cats throughout the UK.
 This is especially true if you intend to let your kitten or cat roam freely outside.
 Until your cat is fully vaccinated and neutered you should keep them inside.